mit-acl/SOS-Match/README.md

-# SOS-SLAM
+# SOS-Match

-**Segmentation for Open-Set Simultaneous Localization and Mapping in Unstructured Environments** is a research project aimed at achieving efficient and accurate SLAM using sparsity.
+**Segmentation for Open-Set Robust Correspondence Search and Robot Localization in Unstructured Environments** is a research project aimed at achieving efficient and accurate frame alignment between agents using sparsity.

 ## Authors